Why do you love reading?

 What types of books are you looking forward to sharing on Reading Women?

-What most excites about joining the RW team?
+What most excites you about joining the RW team?